Little Canada Big Stories

 Key issues and what needed to be address for the final design:

-3. Figure out what happens when 2 pins are in the same place
+2. What happens when 2 pins are in the same place.

-4. The drop down box is not visible down there when the autofill addresses appear
+3. Drop down box is not visible down there when the autofill addresses appear.

 Overall, the stakeholders were very happy with the final product and they hope to take it forward and scale it in the future.
 During the demo day and industry day showcase TMU held, the feedback was very positive and we received over 70 submissions in total from the general public and Little Canada's staff members.
 Many were eager to share their stories, took photos of their stories on the map and shared the link to the website for others they know to participate.